RijulM/Metasploitable/Readme.md

 This repository is intended to be a sample penetration test report, as time permits.

-IP addresses 192.168.1.0-255 will be used as the target scope, and even though machines may not have static IPs, they will be referenced as such.
+host-only IP addresses 192.168.1.0-255 will be used as the target scope, and even though machines may not have static IPs, they will be referenced as such.

 Current VMs: